-- Preview Email Newsletter

 Charles B. Wang Community Health Center Advocates for Universal Hepatitis B Birth Dose Vaccination (10)

 WASHINGTON, Sept.
 12 -- The Charles B. Wang Community Health Center has submitted a public comment letter to the U.S. Department of Health and Human Services Advisory Committee on Immunization Practices (ACIP) advocating for the continuation of the universal hepatitis B birth dose vaccination in the United States.
-The organization emphasizes the necessity of such a policy in safeguarding infants against preventable diseases like hepatitis B, and promotes adherence to science-based immunization p more ST
+The organization emphasizes the necessity of such a policy in safeguarding infants against preventable diseases like hepatitis B, and promotes adherence to science-based immunization practices.

 Coalition for Healthcare Innovation Commends CMS for Opportunity to Provide Feedback on Proposed Fee Schedule (10)